mikayahlevi/mru-lm/README.md

 ### Introduction

-This is a project which replaces attention in a traditional GPT2-based transformer with my idea, the linear-complexity matrix recurrent unit (MRU).
+This is a project which replaces attention in a traditional GPT2-based transformer with my idea, the sub-quadratic-complexity matrix recurrent unit (MRU).
 This repo is forked from my repo transformer-train-script.
 Based on testing on the shakespeare_char toy dataset, the MRU seems to work well as a replacement for attention.
 ![MRU-LM vs Transformer](mru-lm_vs_transformer.png)